thevpc/nuts/README.md

 /_/ |_/\__,_/\__/____/   version 0.5.7.0
 </pre>

-nuts stands for **Network Updatable Things Services** tool.
+**nuts** stands for **Network Updatable Things Services** tool.
 It is a simple tool  for managing remote artifacts, installing these  artifacts to the current machine and executing such  artifacts on need.
 Each managed artifact  is also called a **nuts** which  is a **Network Updatable Thing Service** .
 Nuts artifacts are  stored  into repositories.
 A  **repository**  may be local for  storing local Nuts or remote for accessing  remote artifacts (good examples  are  remote maven  repositories).
 It may also be a proxy repository so that remote artifacts are fetched and cached locally to save network resources.

-One manages a set of repositories called a  workspace.
+One manages a set of repositories called a **workspace**.
 Managed **nuts**  (artifacts)  have descriptors that depicts dependencies between them.
 This dependency is seamlessly handled by  **nuts**  (tool) to resolve and download on-need dependencies over the wire.

 **nuts** is a swiss army knife tool as it acts like (and supports) **maven** build tool to have an abstract view of the the  artifacts dependency and like  **npm**, **pip** or **zypper/apt-get**  package manager tools to  install and uninstall artifacts allowing multiple versions of the very same artifact to  be installed.

+What makes **nuts** very helpful is that it simplifies application deployments by not including dependencies in the release bundle.
+All dependencies will be downloaded at installation time.
+Offline deployment is still supported though.
+Besides, multiple versions of the same application can in installed simultaneously.

 ## COMMON VERBS:
 + exec               : execute an artifact or a command